GlobalFishingWatch/GFW_technical_documentation/Fishing-effort.md

 Fishing effort is the primary GFW data product and is a measure of the number of hours during which a vessel is fishing as determined by the GFW fishing detection algorithm.
-Fishing effort is calculated directly from the AIS pipeline tables (e.g. `gfw_research.pipe_production_vYYYYMMDD`) and is subsequently aggregated into the public gridded fishing effort datasets.
+Fishing effort is calculated directly from the AIS pipeline tables (e.g. `gfw_research.pipe_vYYYYMMDD`) and is subsequently aggregated into the public gridded fishing effort datasets.

 ## Key Tables